Here's every power Jack-Jack has in Incredibles 2

 Growth

-Jack-Jack grows many feet taller and girthier seemingly at will.
+Jack-Jack grows many feet taller and wider seemingly at will.
 He also appears to become a lot stronger in this state.

 Dimension hopping